Bonaparte Gold Property

 ||Gold in quartz diorite, copper, tellurium

 .
 The veins have produced high-grade intersections for gold in drilling, trenching and underground sampling.
 The zones average two-to-three meters in thickness and appear to be located 12 to 15 meters apart within a larger regional structure.
-Exploration to date indicates the zones are open to expansion in all directions, and a much larger target zone, located east of the original Discovery Zone, was identified in the 2015 drill program.
+Exploration to date indicates the zones are open to expansion in at least three directions, and a larger target zone, located east of the original Discovery Zone, was identified in the 2015 drill program.

 Exploration in 2015: Cooler Creek Zone